The Neighborhood Gardener – October

 Is ignorance bliss?
 Sometimes I think so when it comes to spotting horticultural horrors.
 When we go through Master Gardener training, we learn so much about good horticultural practices.
 Sometimes, we learn that things we once thought were just fine are actually terribly wrong.
 More

 The spooky and the sinister come out to play this time of year—even in the garden.
 Some popular landscape plants and pasture flowers have a dark side, too.
-UF/IFAS Extension provides an infographic that gives a bit of information on the toxic elements of some common plants like azaleas, lantana, the currently blooming crotalaria (pictured), and other dangerous beauties contain properties that can make people and animals ill, sometimes (although rarely) causing death.
+Common plants like azaleas and lantana, blooming pasture plants like crotalaria (pictured), and other dangerous beauties contain properties that can make people and animals ill, sometimes (although rarely) causing death.
 The key is to be aware that there may be poisonous plants in your landscape.
 If a poisoning is ever suspected, you should contact your poison control center immediately.
 More

 Photo by John D. Byrd, Mississippi State University, Bugwood.org